-This course comprises five modules:
+This video-based course comprises five modules:

 Module 1: Exploring the role of the adult in creating the classroom climate.